Batavia Dock: Characteristics

 The dimensions of Batavia Dock had been specified in a contract.
 The 'ship hull' was to have a length of 354 feet, beam 40 feet, hold 17 feet.
 The arms between the hull and the towers were 45 feet long.
 The towers were 152 feet apart in the length of the ship, and 135 feet in the beam.

 Some functional requirements were also specified in the contract.
 Batavia Dock had to be able to lift a 4,000 tonnage ship of 350 feet long and a draught of 18 feet.
 The inner width between the towers should allow a peddle-steamer with a beam of 100 feet over the peddle boxes, to use the dock.
 The towers should stick out 25 feet above the dock floor.
-She had to be able to submerge so deep that a ship of 23-24 feet draught could use it.
+She had to be able to submerge so deep that a ship of 23–24 feet draught could use it.
 All this would make her suitable for the biggest ships like the Kosmopoliet and the ships of the Stoomvaart Maatschappij Nederland.
 She could also dock Volharding Dock, and the width even allowed her to dock Onrust Dock of 3,000 tons.

 Batavia Dock would have four pumps.
 The construction had to be able so tough and reinforced that it could withstand a pressure of 9 tons per square inch.
 She should be stable enough to hold a complete warship while the wind blew from one side with a force of 30 English pounds per square foot.
 Batavia Dock was not self-docking like the dry docks that were built only a few years later.
-Instead the small Volharding Dock should be able to lift the larger dry dock and vise versa.
+Instead the small Volharding Dock should be able to lift the larger dry dock and vice versa.